-BCC's 2015-20 Strategic Plan (Building a Community of Excellence) provides an ambitious blueprint for the College.
-The overarching goal of the plan is to build a "community of excellence" characterized by a culture that (1) fosters evidence-based decision-making; (2) promotes mentoring of faculty and students; and (3) facilitates collaboration, alignment and integration in all college activities and processes.
-Each of the following BCC goals (with corresponding objectives and action plans) was identified to support the College's Mission and move the College towards realization of our Vision.
+BCC's Strategic Plan (Building a Community of Excellence: 2015-20) provides an ambitious blueprint for the College.
+The overarching goal of the plan is to build a "community of excellence" characterized by a culture that (1) fosters evidence-based decision-making; (2) promotes mentoring of students, faculty and staff; and (3) facilitates collaboration, alignment and integration in all college activities and processes.
+The goals of the plan are stated below and were identified to support the College's mission and move the College towards realization of our Vision.